 In the leprechaun case, the fundamental problem appears to be that my evidence (missing socks) seems irrelevant to the conclusion (leprechauns).
 Why should a missing sock be accepted as evidence for invisible leprechauns?
 It’s a non sequitur.
-If we concede that a missing sock counts as even a tiny fraction of one percent of a case for invisible leprechauns, then we have established the fatal principle that enough missing socks amount to a slam dunk case for leprechauns.
+If we concede that a missing sock counts as even a tiny fraction of one percent of a case for invisible leprechauns, then we have established the fatal principle that enough missing socks amounts to a slam-dunk case for leprechauns.

-We commit the same mistake in the case for Jehovah.
+We risk committing the same mistake in the case for Jehovah.
 When an apologetic argument for Jehovah fails, it fails completely.
-We can’t assume that something is evidence, even extraordinarily weak evidence, unless there is an established causal link between that evidence and the purported conclusion.
-The proponents of a cumulative case are exploiting our natural tendency to conflate our residual uncertainty when appraising the merits of an apologetic argument with the probability of its having merit.
+We can’t assume that something is evidence, even extraordinarily weak evidence, unless there’s a causal link between that evidence and the purported conclusion.

 A Christian apologist would almost certainly scoff at my comparison of Jehovah to invisible leprechauns.
 The apologist might recommend that we compare the case for Jehovah to the case for an event where we’re accustomed to thinking in probabilistic terms—perhaps, say, a home burglary.
-A creaking noise from behind a house, a crowbar lying on the ground, and a window that is slightly ajar bolster the case that a home burglary was in progress.
-The case for Jehovah is thought to be more like this burglary case.
+A creaking noise from behind a house, a window that is slightly ajar, and a crowbar lying on the window seal bolster the case that a home burglary was in progress.
+The case for Jehovah is thought to bear more resemblance to this burglary case than to the leprechaun case.

-But that is wrong.
+But that’s wrong.
 We can build a cumulative case for a home burglary because each of the individual pieces of evidence for the burglary is uncontested (or likely so) and these individual pieces of evidence combine to form a cohesive, unified narrative.
-In contrast, each apologetic argument is highly contested and each is a standalone argument rather than an integral part of a cohesive narrative.
+In contrast, each apologetic argument is highly contested and each is a stand-alone argument rather than an integral part of a cohesive narrative.

 I’m not arguing that a cumulative case can never be made in defense of religion.
 A cumulative case is appropriate when one is, say, building an argument that there was a historical Jesus.
-Documents such as the Gospel of Luke and the writings of Tacitus can converge toward a particular conclusion (that ancient people sincerely believed that Jesus was a historical person).
+Documents such as the Gospel of Luke and the writings of Tacitus can converge toward the conclusion that ancient people sincerely believed that Jesus was a historical person.
 The Luke and Tacitus documents are comparable to the creaking noise, crowbar, and open window in that they are extant pieces of evidence.
-Moreover, there is an established, though admittedly imperfect, causal link between written human testimony and real-world facts.
+Moreover, there’s an established, though admittedly imperfect, causal link between real-world facts and written human testimony concerning those facts.

-All the failed arguments for God should indeed have a cumulative effect on our judgment about the case for God, but the effect is the reverse of what the apologists suggest.
-The repeated failures by intelligent men and women throughout human history to prove God, despite their most passionate commitment to the project, indicates that the project is hopeless.
-This strengthens the case that supernatural beliefs are based on an inaccurate view of the cosmos.
+All the failed arguments for God should indeed have a cumulative effect on our judgment about the case for God, but the effect is the reverse of what apologists suggest.
+The repeated failures by intelligent men and women throughout history to come up with a single compelling argument for God, despite their most passionate commitment to the project, indicates that the project may be hopeless.
+This, in turn, strengthens the case that supernatural beliefs are based on an inaccurate view of the cosmos.
 Perhaps we should call this the cumulative case for atheism.